UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 private async void FetchButton_Clicked(object sender, EventArgs e)
 ```

-In the next example, we really see the benefit from `await` and `async` as we sequence up a number of asynchronsous operations, this time, animations.
+In the next example, we really see the benefit from `await` and `async` as we sequence up a number of asynchronous operations, this time, animations.

 ### Version 04 - Adding Animation
 Build and run the code in `v4`.